NVlabs/FasterViT/TRAINING.md

 [MESA](https://arxiv.org/pdf/2205.14083.pdf) is an effective way of addressing the overfitting issue which can hinder the peformance, especially for larger models.
 The idea is to start training without MESA until reaching a quarter of all training epochs (the exact starting point of MESA is also a hyper-parameter which can be tuned [here](https://github.com/NVlabs/FasterViT/blob/main/train.py#L352
 )).
 At this stage, we use the EMA model to act as a teacher and help the base model to learn more robust representations.
 We have tuned MESA hyper-parameters for various FasterViT models, as shown above.

+### LAMB optimizer

+For larger FasterViT models (i.e. 4,5 and 6 variants), we use LAMB optimizer as it is more stable during training (e.g. avoiding NaN) and is suited better for larger batch sizes and learning rates.